 In this episode, I wanted to revisit our previous interview together to remember his testament of greatness.
 Kobe was a champion, and to be a champion, you have to have the champion mentality.
 He also was a kind man, a caring father, and he changed the world for the better.
 To be great is rare enough.
 To be great and kind is rarer still.

 Kobe is widely regarded as one of the best basketball players of all time.

 He won five NBA championships with the Lakers and led the NBA in scoring during two seasons.
 He was an 18-time All-Star, 15-time member of the All-NBA Team, 12-time member of the All-Defensive Team.
 He holds the NBA record for the most seasons played with one franchise for an entire career: 20 seasons with the Los Angeles Lakers.

+In addition to being a pro-athlete, Kobe was also a storyteller.
 In 2018, he received an Academy Award for his animated short “Dear Basketball.”
 He also launched a podcast called The Punies that teaches kids morals and history in a really fun way.

 Kobe was known for his Mamba Mentality, but it’s his big heart that is truly admirable.
 He was constantly reinventing himself and continuing to pursue new dreams.

 If you’ve been following Kobe for years, then you most likely know about all his amazing achievements.
 I want to share a story about when I first met Kobe.